 But that just adds to the fabric’s beauty and patina.

 Sublimation printing allows you to avoid many of the difficulties associated with direct fabric printing.
-This is particularly important if you print man-made fabrics like polyester and lycra blends.
+This is particularly important if you print man-made materials like polyester and stretch lycra blends.
 This is because sublimation printing prints first on paper and transfers it to the fabric.

 This method allows you to print on thicker, deeper pile fabrics and more delicate fabric bases.
-However, you can sometimes land up with a white lower pile on thicker pile fabrics.
+However, you can sometimes land up with a white lower pile on thicker pile materials.

 This happens when the inks cannot penetrate deep enough.
 But sublimation printing usually does offer an excellent, class leading coverage.